Waltair Veerayya: Plot

-Homecoming, Justice and Final Vengeance
+Past:Veerayya runs an ice factory and traffics contraband under the alias “Kaala,” while Vikram rises to ACP, marries Dr. Nithya, and fathers a daughter, Vaishnavi.
+Drug lord Michael Caesar secretly uses Veerayya’s ice business to smuggle cocaine; when tainted ice kills 25 schoolchildren, Michael frames Veerayya and escapes to Malaysia.
+Vikram stages a police “encounter” to lure Michael back, but Michael’s men fatally stab Vikram—and his name is dishonorably besmirched posthumously.
+Nithya and Vaishnavi grieve, blaming Veerayya for both tragedies.

-Back in India, Veerayya engineers a feud between Michael and partner Velappan Karuppan, crippling their operations and compelling Michael’s cooperation.
+Present: Back in India, Veerayya engineers a feud between Michael and partner Velappan Karuppan, crippling their operations and compelling Michael’s cooperation.
 Overcoming his vertigo with Athidhi’s help, he safely escorts Michael to head cut in court.
 Michael’s testimony exonerates Veerayya, restores ACP Vikram’s honor, and acquits Veerayya of past charges.
 To avenge the children slain by cocaine‑laced ice—fulfilling Vikram’s dying wish—Veerayya decapitates Michael in open court.
 Sentenced to prison, he attends Vikram’s state honors ceremony in custody, where Nithya and Vaishnavi finally forgive him, reuniting the fractured family.

 Production

 In August 2021, it was announced that Chiranjeevi and K. S. Ravindra (also known as Bobby) would team up for a film tentatively titled Mega154 (intended to be Chiranjeevi's 154th film) under the production of Mythri Movie Makers.
 The film was formally launched in November 2021.
 In April 2022, Chiranjeevi unintentionally revealed the film is titled Waltair Veerayya.
 The title was officially confirmed in October 2022.
 Ravindra wrote the story and dialogues, which were scripted by Kona Venkat and K. Chakravarthy Reddy.
 Arthur A. Wilson was signed on as the cinematographer, marking his third collaboration with Bobby, after Power and Sardaar Gabbar Singh.
 Niranjan Devaramane was the film's editor.

 In March 2022, Ravi Teja joined the cast, reuniting with Chiranjeevi after 22 years since Annayya (2000).
 Teja reportedly plays his brother, a police officer disguised as a mafia don.
 Shruti Haasan was paired opposite Chiranjeevi, while Catherine Tresa is playing Teja's wife.
 Nawazuddin Siddiqui was approached to play the antagonist, but due to scheduling conflicts, he was replaced by Bobby Simha.
-Malayalam actor Biju Menon was also offered a role in the film, but he was replaced by Prakash Raj.
+Malayalam actor Biju Menon also been invited to play villainous roles.
+Prakash Raj plays another villain in the film.
+The role of Prakash was initially chosen by Ravindra for P. Samuthirakani, but Samuel Tiracani was still filming Bro (2023) and missed the opportunity.
 In early November 2022, Urvashi Rautela was roped in for doing a special appearance in a song.

 Principal photography commenced in December 2021 in Hyderabad.
 In April 2022, the second schedule commenced with Haasan joining the sets in Vishakapatnam.
+Starting in the second week of June, the crew began some filming in Malaysia.
 In July 2022, the third schedule commenced with Teja joining the sets.
-A schedule was also held in Malaysia.
+Chiranevi flew to France with the film crew on December 1, 2022 to film important scenes.
+Filming wrapped in mid-December 2022.